MartinWalchshofer/ioiopype/README.md

 # IOIOpype
  IOIOpype is processing framework for realtime applications written in python.
 Data is propergated from one processing node to the other.
+Nodes can be input nodes 'INode', output nodes 'ONode' or input and output nodes 'IONode'.

-## 'INode'
+## Input Nodes
 'INodes' can recevice data from 'ONodes' if they are connected.
 Data is delivered via a streams 'IStream'.
 They can process data but do not propagate data to any other nodes.

 ### Implementing a new 'INode'